 It is always important to have a degree of flexibility in the curriculum when using this approach.
 This is due to learning new things about the students and their needs as the class progresses.

-The procedures and activities used in the Whole Language Approach includes several of the following.
+The procedures and activities used in the Whole Language Approach include several of the following.

 - Writing as a process rather than product